Upgrade Notes¶

 modelGeneration/medium

 now uses RefineCombined.
-Lowered Score for all search presets. [#5220]
+Lowered Hypothesis/Score parameter for all search presets. [#5220]

 Removed Functionality